 ‘Winter’s Snowman’ of the “Winter Series” (Ackerman hybrids): upright, compact habit and burgundy-colored new growth in spring; early to mid-season flower has a pink bud which opens to a ruffled, semi-double, white flower; grows up to 10–12 feet tall and wide; best in partial sun

-Companion plants for Sasanqua camellias: Magnolias, Japanese Maples, Rhododendrons and Azaleas, Hydrangeas, Hosta, Hellebores, Ferns, Heuchera, Carex (Sedge), Hakonechloa (Japanese Forest Grass), spring-flowering bulbs
+Best companion plants for Sasanqua Camellias: Magnolias, Japanese Maples, Rhododendrons and Azaleas, Hydrangeas, Hosta, Hellebores, Ferns, Heuchera, Carex (Sedge), Japanese Forest Grass, Spring-flowering bulbs